Do you like being outside and exploring nature? Then try this fun nature art activity.

 - Making memories

 But now let’s get back to our nature project.
-I got this idea of creating leave art from a friend.
+I got this idea of creating live art from a friend.

 Also this loose parts hands-on activity benefits from working on your kid’s fine and gross motor skills which I personally really love.

 It gives your children the possibility to learn through play.
-You also can implement easily teaching them about different seasons or different kinds of trees and their leaves.
+You also can easily teach them about different seasons or different kinds of trees and their leaves.

 This nature art project can even be used as an educational activity!

 We used the fall leaves to create letters and learn how to write my children’s names.
-There are endless possibilities and a full afternoon of fun waiting on you.
+There are endless possibilities and a full afternoon of fun waiting for you.